jgroehl/ipasc.science/ipasc.science/content/theme-data-acquisition-and-management.md

 ### Goal 1:

-A table summarising information on the technical specifications of PAI systems used throughout the consortium has been compiled. <br />
+We compiled a table summarising information on the technical specifications of PAI systems used throughout the consortium. <br />
-From 2018 to 2021, the members of the theme have worked towards a <i>consensus document</i> for the photoacoustic data and device parameters.
+From 2018 to 2021, the members of the theme have worked towards a <i>consensus document</i> for photoacoustic data and device parameters.
-The <a href="../documents/20200121_Metadata_list.pdf" target="_blank"><b>[first version of the manuscript]</b></a> was agreed to by the consortium on the 20th of January 2020 (with 75% agreement from 40 voters) and after over a year of continuous integration of feedback, the <a href="../documents/20210916_IPASC_Format_V2.pdf" target="_blank"><b>[second version of the manuscript]</b></a> was agreed to on the 14th of July (with 95% agreement from 20 voters). <br />
+The <a href="../documents/20200121_Metadata_list.pdf" target="_blank"><b>[first version of the manuscript]</b></a> was agreed upon by the consortium on the 20th of January 2020 (with 75% agreement from 40 voters).
+After 1.5 years of continuous integration of feedback, the <a href="../documents/20210916_IPASC_Format_V2.pdf" target="_blank"><b>[second version of the manuscript]</b></a> was agreed upon on the 14th of July 2021 (with 95% agreement from 20 voters). <br />
-This document can be subject to further changes and optimisation based on feedback from the field and a third version might be published in the future.
+The final document can be subject to further changes and optimisation based on feedback from the community and a third version may be published in future.

 ### Goal 2:
-A task force was established in the theme that was tasked to develop an initial prototype of the open source software tool.
-The initial prototype was finished in August 2021 and is <a href="https://github.com/IPASC/IPASC_DataConversionTool" target="_blank"><b>[available open source]</b></a> under the BSD 3-Clause License.
+A task force was established within the theme to develop an initial prototype of the open source software tool.
+The initial prototype was finalized in August 2021 and is <a href="https://github.com/IPASC/IPASC_DataConversionTool" target="_blank"><b>[available open source]</b></a> under the BSD 3-Clause License.